 Birds breeding in woodland include:

 Invertebrates.
 Woodland supports a wide range of insects and other invertebrates, including centipedes, woodlice and millipedes, ants, flies, bees, moths and butterflies.

-Many butterflies are regularly found in woodland and specific woodland butterflies include Speckled Wood, Comma, Ringlet, Purple Hairstreak, White-lettered Hairstreak.
+Many butterflies and moths are regularly found in woodland and specific woodland butterflies include Speckled Wood, Comma, Ringlet, Purple Hairstreak and White-lettered Hairstreak.